zzxzzk115/GameEngineStarter/README.md

 </p>

 <div align="center">
-  Have fun and for free to use this template to make you own game engine!
+  Have fun and for free use this template to make your game engine!
 </div>

 ## Features